glamrock/cupcake/README.md

 ##Low-priority tasks that demand a lot of time
 * Opera 12 extension
-* Rolling a custom analytics system to replace GoSquared
 * RefineryCMS add-on
 * Opera 15 add-on
 * Joomla Extension